tmielke/fuse-demos/Camel/Camel-WMQ-AMQ-XA-TX-JBossFuse6.0/README.md

   ```

 - Check that all bundles get deployed and start up successfully.

-## Running

-- Send a test message to the queue 'IN' on WebSphere MQ.

-- Observe the JBoss Fuse log file and verify that all messages got routed to
-  the embedded ActiveMQ broker, destination OUT.
-You can also connect to the
-  ActiveMQ broker using JMX and verify that messages got enqueued to queue IN.

 - If you like to see proper logging about each XA begin/commit, then
   set the following logging configuration: